Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ----------------

-Combat is split into distinct Rounds, where each character has a chance to take one Action, such as Attacking, using a Charm, or a Maneuver.
+Combat is split into distinct Rounds, where each character has a chance to take one and only one Action, such as Attacking, using a Charm, or a Maneuver.
+Any powers that take up a full action are denoted as **Simple** Powers.

-Characters also may perfrom as many *unique* Free Actions as desired, such as Movement, during their turn.
+In addition to their simple Action, characters can Move and perform other minor actions.
+These are called **Free Actions**, and as many Free Actions may be performed on their turn at no consequence.
+The only limitation is that each Free Action must be unique—you cannot take *two* Move actions, for example, just one.
+(Without a Power, that is.)

+Free Actions can be taken in an order—before or after the main Action of the turn.

+Talking is considered a Free Action, and is actively encouraged—it fits the genre.

+### Turn Order

 Turn order is determined by all character’s rolling a Chance Die (1d10), and adding their **Initiative** score.
 The characters then proceed from